In accordance with the Health Professions Act, all B.C. health professions must establish a Quality Assurance Program (QAP).

 The OLP Help and Resources section below contains additional materials for registrants to utilize including the QAP Information Guide, tutorial videos to navigate the OLP, and supporting resources for developing learning goals and action plans.

-In order for learning activities logged in the OLP to be eligible for Continuing Competency (CC) credit, the content of learning activities must be applicable to the individual registrant’s practice of dental hygiene.
+In order for learning activities logged in the OLP to be eligible for Continuing Competency (CC) credit, the content of learning activities must be applicable to the individual registrant’s practice of dental hygiene and must not exceed 10 CC Credits per day.

 Detailed information on the types of activities that may be eligible for credit is found in Part 5 of the QAP Information Guide.
 Additionally, registrants can access an at-a-glance reference: the QAP Learning Activity & Credit Framework.